iron-software/IronBarcode-Examples/how-to/blazor/README.md

 </section>
 ```

-## Image Capture Process
+## Image Capture

-Construct a JavaScript function to capture a video frame as an image:
+Create a JavaScript function in `webcam.js` to capture the video frame and send it for processing:

 ```javascript
 function getFrame(dotNetHelper) {